Lindbladian PT phase transitions: Lindbladian dynamics, Unitary symmetries, and Dissipative Phase Transitions

 where $k=0,1,\dots ,n-1$ labels the Jordan chain ($k=0$ is the ordinary eigenmode, whereas $k\ge 1$ the generalized ones).
 The $t^{\,k}$ arise directly from the Jordan structure and lead to non-trivial relaxation.

 For a \emph{finite size} Lindbladian, a Jordan block cannot be attached to the steady-state eigenvalue \(\lambda = 0\); such a scenario would imply unphysical divergences of observables in time~\cite{Minganti}.
 Therefore, a special Lindbladian exceptional point (LEP), where multi-eigenmodes with zero eigenvalue \(\lambda = 0\) coalesce, exists only in the \emph{thermodynamic limit}.
-We call it \textit{zero-mode LEP}.
+We call it \textit{zero-mode LEP}. \YNedit{(The finite-size approach toward this same forbidden steady-state EP is termed an \textit{asymptotic exceptional steady state}~\cite{HuBudich2025Asymptotic}.)} \YNedit{The relevant finite-\(N\) LEP instead occurs at a nonzero eigenvalue, and its parameter value is slightly shifted from the thermodynamic-limit zero-mode LEP.
+At this LEP, the Jordan-chain contribution has the finite-\(N\) time dependence \(t^{\,k}e^{\lambda_J(N)t}\), where \(\lambda_J(N)\neq0\) is the coalesced eigenvalue.
+Its parameter value and \(\lambda_J(N)\) converge algebraically toward the thermodynamic-limit zero-mode LEP with increasing \(N\).
+Section~\ref{sec552} illustrates this scaling in a representative collective-spin model: the finite-\(N\) LEP approaches the thermodynamic-limit zero-mode LEP algebraically as the total spin \(S\) increases.}